oscarvargash/biol_550_2024/week_02/README.md

 ```

 `qtrim` indicates where to trim reads, in this case we are trming on both left and right

 `trimq` indicates the minimum phred score allowed

 `minlength` indicates the minimum lenght of a read allowed

 > Remove your flag if you are good to continue ![](img/green.jpeg)

 ### Exercise 2

-Perform the filtering and trimming in the second file `*R2*`, then excute fastqc on both final files.
-Answer the following questions:
+Perform the filtering and trimming in the second file `*R2*`.
+Make sure the file name for the stats is different.
+Answer the following questions and submit your answers to CANVAS:

-1. Which file had more contaminants R1 or R2?
+1. Which file had more contaminants R1 or R2 (`statsf*`)?

-2. Was there a significant difference after reads have been both trimmed and filtered when compared with the non-filtered ones? briefly explain
+2. Was there a significant difference in the trimming between R1 and R2 (`statst*`? briefly explain

 <details>
-  <summary>ONLY AS A LAST RESOURCE, Click here to see the commands to analyze the data of exercise 2</summary>
+  <summary>ONLY AS A LAST RESOURCE (in case you are feeling lost), Click here to see the commands to analyze the data of exercise 2</summary>

 ```
 bbduk.sh in=S1870_L008_R2_001.fastq.gz ref=~/../../opt/bbmap/resources/adapters.fa ktrim=r k=21 mink=11 hdist=2 ml=50 out=S1870_L008_R2_001.f.fastq.gz stats=statsf2.txt